jo-tud/FamilyResourceContract/README.md

 # Family Resource Contract
-A contract for regulating access to resources made sparse by parents To try out the contract directly, visit [browser-solidity](https://ethereum.github.io/browser-solidity/#gist=6f998f024189ed49a02670b47d065fc5).
+A contract for regulating access to resources made sparse by parents.
+To try out the contract directly, visit [browser-solidity](https://ethereum.github.io/browser-solidity/#gist=6f998f024189ed49a02670b47d065fc5).
 _Hint:_ simply use _1_ as the address for a child.

 ## Rationale
-This contract organizes access to sparce ressources for kids Read my blog about the contract's story at [Medium](https://medium.com/@oaeee/the-first-smart-family-contract-b28cc86feb41).
+This contract organizes access to sparce ressources for kids.
+Read my blog about the contract's story at [Medium](https://medium.com/@oaeee/the-first-smart-family-contract-b28cc86feb41).

 ## Disclaimer